 Check out the dash and instrument cluster of that bad boy.
 Big air-cooled engine, yes, but also you’re piloting a starship.

 The ACC system on the three BMW motorcycles works with a front-mounted radar only.
 They don’t have blind spot monitoring.

 Since three BMW motorcycles have been graced with ACC, BMW owners have been wondering when it’s going to get to the other high-end bikes.
-So far, no news about the R 1250 GS, the K 1600 bikes (despite some new versions being announced), the rest of the R 18 line, or the S 1000 XR — all of which I think are prime candidates for ACC, just in terms of where they sit in the product lines.
+So far, no news about the K 1600 high-end touring bikes, the rest of the R 18 line, or the S 1000 XR — all of which I think are prime candidates for ACC, just in terms of where they sit in the product lines.